 For my pressure cooker version, I brined the ribs again for a few hours in a mixture of Dr. Pepper and coarse sea salt.
 The ribs were then removed from this solution, patted dry, and cut into sections that would fit into my pressure cooker.
 Then, they were covered with my dry rub spice blend.

 I poured a cup full of Dr. Pepper into the bottom of my pressure cooker for the liquid and then sat the ribs on end inside the pot.
-The ribs were then topped with some barbecue sauce.
+The ribs were then topped with some homemade Dr. Pepper barbecue sauce, but you can use bottled sauce if you choose.

 (My pressure cooker is a 6 quart model.
 If you have a larger one, this recipe may not work, so consult the manual for your particular model).